Thinking about selling your car, boat, motorcycle, truck or other vehicle? Donate it to WCAI, The Cape, Coast and Islands NPR Station instead!

 Will I get a tax receipt for my donation?

 Yes, our driver will issue a receipt at the time of pick–up.
-This is not your final tax receipt unless the sale of your vehicle does not exceed $500.
+Please keep this receipt in a safe place.
 This initial acknowledgement will indicate your name as well as the year, make, model, and condition of the car you are donating.
 It will be your only receipt if your vehicle sells for less than $500.
+You will only receive a second, final receipt if your vehicle sells for more than $500.

 What can I claim as a deduction?